-The team, now designated SG-1 (there will be nine exploration teams in all) are planning their next foray through the gate as they try map out the variety of sites available to them and locate their missing friends.
+The team, now designated SG-1 are planning their next foray through the gate as they try to map out the variety of sites available to them and locate their missing friends.
 O'Neill asks that Teal'c be allowed to join his team but Gen. Hammond thinks that will be unlikely given that he is the host for a Goa'uld.
-Unbeknown to anyone however is that O'Neill's close friend, Maj.
+Unknown to anyone, however, is that O'Neill's close friend, Maj.
 Charles Kawalsky, leader of SG-2, has been infected by a Goa'uld, an immature version that has not yet taken complete control of the host.
 Kawalsky is having regular blackouts during which the Goa'uld is trying to return to the gate.
 An MRI reveals what is wrong but it's unlikely the creature that has fused itself to Kawalsky's spine can be surgically removed.
 Meanwhile, Col. Kennedy arrives to question Teal'c who has pledged his loyalty to his new world.

 Did You Know?

 ) is slammed against the elevator wall, she hit her head on the wall and got a concussion.
 See more

 When Teal'c is first questioned by Col.Kennedy, his tattoo/branding is with the opening of the arch facing upward.
 When confronted by Col. Kennedy to verify his symbiote is still in his symbiotic sack, Teal'c has his tattoo/branding upside down with the opening facing downward.
 See more

 Dr. Daniel Jackson

 You don't think the Goa'ulds are sending people through, do you?